 What is Heart Bypass Surgery?

-Bypass surgery, also known as coronary artery bypass grafting (CABG), is a medical procedure that has become a lifesaver for many individuals suffering from severe heart disease.
-In this article, we will delve into the surgery world, addressing essential aspects such as the surgery procedure, cost, recovery time, risks, and dietary considerations.
-We will also clarify the distinction between bypass and open-heart surgery and discuss how heart surgery is viewed in India.
+Heart bypass surgery, also known as coronary artery bypass grafting (CABG), is a medical procedure that has become a lifesaver for many individuals suffering from severe heart disease.

 coronary artery bypass graft